California’s Cut

 One Cut.
 One State.
 Endless Ways to Cook It.

 Tri tip is the centerpiece of a California BBQ tradition that stretches back to the vaqueros and rancheros of the 1800s, long before California was a state.
 The Santa Maria style pit barbecue they practiced over red oak fires is one of the oldest regional BBQ traditions in North America.
-The cut got its name in the 1950s but the culture behind it runs deep.

 Today that tradition lives on in backyards, ranches, and roadside grills up and down the Central Coast.
 Whether you’re cooking Santa Maria style over red oak, smoking it low and slow, going reverse sear for edge-to-edge pink, or finishing sous vide before a hard sear, tri tip rewards the effort every time.

-This site covers everything: how to select and source the cut, the best dry rubs and marinades, wood selection and fire management, sides like pinquito beans and Santa Maria salsa, Central Coast wines and beers that pair well, and where to find great tri tip if you’re not cooking it yourself.
+This site covers everything: how to select and source the cut, the best dry rubs and marinades, wood selection and fire management, sides like pinquito beans and Santa Maria salsa, Central Coast wines and beers that pair well, and where to find great tri tipif you’re not cooking it yourself.

 How Do You Want to Cook It?